25 Sep Guest post: How to choose the ‘right’ LLN testing tool

 Existing paper-based tools

-Precision Consultancy ACSF tools offers a range of generic and contextualised paper-based tools.
+Precision Consultancy ACSF tools offer a range of generic and contextualised paper-based tools.
 Precision Consultancy was commissioned by the government to prepare a range of tasks across the 5 Language Literacy and Numeracy core skills; each is validated by foundation skills specialists, and freely available.

 The tools demonstrate instruction, task, text, and stimuli complexity from ACSF levels 1 – 4.
 Each task provides Assessor performance description criteria.